142 Streatham Hill,

 It re-opened as the Gaumont on 18th July 1955 with Dirk Bogarde in "Doctor At Sea".
 The seating capacity was now reduced to 1,873.
 It closed on 25th March 1961 with Sophia Loren in "A Breath of Scandal" and Joy Barney in "Blueprint For A Robbery".

 The interior was re-constructed again and it was converted into a 36-lane bowling alley known as the Streatham Bowl which opened on 29th January 1962.
 Part of the bowl was converted into a laser-drome.
-The Streatham Bowl and laser-drome were closed in early-2008 and plans are proposed for re-developement.
+The Streatham Bowl and laser-drome were closed in early-2008 and plans are proposed for re-developement into housing.
 Demolition began in late-October 2014.
-Hopes are that at least the facade will be retained.
+The facade was retained and the ground floor now serves as a M&S Food store.

 Just login to your account and subscribe to this theater